 B-52G.
 Introduced important design changes, including a redesigned wing containing integral fuel tanks for increased range, fixed under-wing external tanks, a shorter tail fin of greater chord, and a remotely controlled tail gun turret that allowed the gunner to be repositioned with the rest of the crew.
 Initial flight August 1958, with the first of 193 aircraft entering service in February 1959.
+Operated as the primary bomber during the first Gulf War.
 Retired 1994.

 B-52H.
-The only version still in service, the H introduced TF33 turbofans, providing increased unrefueled nuclear bombs, as well as GPS-aided munitions (GAMs). and GBU-36B, on two rotary launcher assemblies, providing an interim, near-precision strike capability.
+The only version still in service, the H intro-

+of capability.
+Block 10 aircraft carried B83 nuclear bombs or 16 Mk 84 2,000-lb conventional munitions.
+Block 20 aircraft additionally carried B61/7 and B61/11 nuclear bombs, as well as GPS-aided munitions (GAMs), and GBU-36B, on two rotary launcher assemblies, providing an interim, near-precision strike capability.
 All Block 10 and 20 aircraft have been upgraded to Block 30.
 (The last original Block 20 B-2, used as a test aircraft at Edwards AFB, Calif., was refurbished as an operational bomber and entered operational service in September 2002.)

 Block 30 configuration retains weapons capability introduced in Block 10 and 20 and adds significant new capability.
-Using the rotary launcher assembly, all B-2s are capable of employing 16 Mk 84 JDAMs, 16 JSOWs, 16 JASSMs, or eight GBU-37s or EGBU-28s.
-All B-2s are also capable of substituting bomb rack assemblies in place of the rotary launchers, providing the capability to employ 80 500-lb Mk 82s, 36 750-lb M117s, 34 tactical munitions dispensers, or 80 Mk 62 sea mines.
+Using the rotary launcher assembly, all B-2s are capable of employing 16 Mk 84 JDAMs, 16 JSOWs, 16 JASSMs, 16 BLU-109 JDAMs or eight GBU-37s or GBU-28B/Bs.
+All B-2s are also capable of substituting bomb rack assemblies in place of the rotary launchers, providing the capability to employ 80 500-lb Mk 82s, 34 tactical munitions dispensers, or 80 Mk 62 sea mines.
 Modifications to the bomb racks add carriage of 80 independently targeted Mk 82 (500-lb) JDAMs.
 Other Block 30 enhancements include fully operational defensive and offensive avionics, a more sophisticated mission planning system, and additional operating modes for the synthetic aperture radar (SAR).
-A new stealth coating introduced under the Alternative High Frequency Material (AHFM) program is intended to improve combat readiness times.
+A new stealth coating introduced under the Alternative High Frequency Material (AHFM) program is showing promise in dramatically improving combat readiness.

-Beyond Block 30, USAF plans to add UHF/EHF satellite communications systems and Link 16 digital data sharing capability and to replace the current mechanically scanned phased-array antenna with an active electronically scanned array.
+Beyond Block 30, USAF plans to add UHF/EHF satellite communications systems and Link 16 digital data sharing capability and to replace the current mechanically scanned phased-array antenna with an active electronic cally scanned array.

 The first use of B-2s in combat took place March 24, 1999, against Serb targets in Allied Force, with two aircraft each dropping 16 JDAMs.
 In October 2001, B-2s flew the longest combat sorties during Enduring Freedom, flying 44-hour sorties from Whiteman AFB, Mo., striking targets in Afghanistan, then landing in Diego Garcia for an engine running crew change, the second crew flying a 29-hour sortie back to Whiteman.
-In March 2003 for Iraqi Freedom, B-2s were deployed for the first time to a forward operating location, Diego Garcia.
+B-2s operate from three forward locations-Andersen AFB, Guam, RAF Fairford, UK, and Diego Garcia in the Indian Ocean.